Integrate with Microsoft ADFS¶

 Create the SAML2 Authentication Integration Provider in Frame¶

-- Once the setting is saved, the “SAML2 Providers” tab will appear.
-Navigate to this tab and then click “Add Provider.”
+- The “SAML2 Providers” tab will appear.
+Navigate to this tab and then click “Add SAML2 Provider.”

 Application ID: The Application ID identifies a partner across federation interactions and can be set to any DNS-compliant string.